mkudija/mkudija.github.io/reading-notes/_md/2018-11-08-The Miracle Morning.md

   - Drink a full glass of water
   - Get dressed in workout clothes
 - Books he recommends
-  - *The Millionare Fastline* by MJ DeMarco
+  - *The Millionaire Fastline* by MJ DeMarco
   - *Think and Grow Rich* by Napoleon Hill
-  - *Secrets of the Millionare Mind* by T. Harv Eker
+  - *Secrets of the Millionaire Mind* by T. Harv Eker
   - *Total Money Makeover* by Dave Ramsey
   - *The Rhythm of Life* by Matthew Kelly